osg-htc/technology/docs/software/requesting-tokens.md

 Requesting Tokens
 -----------------

-[oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/) is similar to SSH agent except that it works with OpenID Connect token providers.
+[oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/) is a process that runs in the background that can request access and refresh tokens from OpenID Connect token providers.

 ### Using a container